 Want to include more diversity in your work?
 Ready to write inclusive, representative fiction but afraid of getting it wrong and contributing to cultural toxicity?
-This five week course offers strategies to help you get it right and cope when you get it wrong.
+This six week course offers strategies to help you get it right and cope when you get it wrong.

 When: August 24 – October 8, 2017

 Where: Online – Available in every time zone